SeldonAi/Unipi-Project/README.md

 # University of Pisa Projects

-Welcome to my collection of amateur projects developed during my studies at the University of Pisa.
+Welcome to my collection of projects developed during my studies at the University of Pisa.
 This repository serves as a living document of my educational journey and showcases various projects that reflect my learning experience.

 ## Introduction

 Each project within this repository represents a step in my pursuit of mastering the art of software development.
-While these projects may be amateur in nature, they are crafted with a profound commitment to learning and growth.
+They are crafted with a profound commitment to learning and growth.

 ## Objective